Main illustration: Emily Haasch

 Simply communicating with your new signups is a great way to tease out questions they might not bother contacting you for, but that are blocking them from getting real value from your product.
 By proactively starting a dialogue they’re far more likely to say things like “How can I create a new project” or “How do I invite a teammate ?”.

-A few days after they’ve signed up, send new signups a follow-up message to let them know you’re there to help if they need anything.
+A few days after they’ve signed up, send new customers a follow-up message to let them know you’re there to help if they need anything.

 3. Activation message